 Don't get us wrong, your friends and family are there to see you get married—but no one wants to watch a drawn-out ceremony.
 Keep the actual proceedings (not including entrances and exits) around 20 minutes so you won't lose anyone's attention.

 Choose a Personalized Program

 While we're on the topic of the ceremony, don't forget about creating a wedding program.
-By personalizing this piece of stationery with interesting details about you and your groom, a breakdown of the ceremony's proceedings, and any important information they should know (like a translation of traditional vows or that you'd prefer photos aren't taken) you'll capture their attention and get all of those key details across.
+By personalizing this piece of stationery with interesting details about you and your partner, a breakdown of the ceremony's proceedings, and any important information they should know (like a translation of traditional vows or a note to let guests know not to take photos), you'll capture their attention and get all of those key details across.
 Plus, it will keep them busy if the event runs a little late.

 Use a Wedding App or Hashtag

-There are many great wedding apps to choose from for your big day.
-Some interactive apps allow guests to upload wedding photos into one curated place, while others keep your friends and family up on any wedding-related news.
+There are many great wedding apps to choose from.
+Some interactive ones allow guests to upload wedding photos to one curated place, while others keep your friends and family up to date on any wedding-related news.
 Want something even easier?
-Create clever hashtag and ask guests to tag all of their photos using it.
+Create a clever hashtag and ask guests to tag all of their photos using it.